RavidDimant/Multi-Armed-Bandit-Driven-Active-Learning/README.md

 ## ✨ Features

 ### 1. 🎯 Active Learning Strategies

-The **ActiveLearningPipeline** class provides several strategies for data sampling:
+The `ActiveLearningPipeline` class provides several strategies for data sampling:

 - 🔄 **Random Sampling**: Randomly selects samples without any specific heuristic.
 - ❓ **Uncertainty Sampling**: Selects samples the model is least certain about to maximize learning efficiency.
 - 🌍 **Diversity Sampling**: Selects diverse samples based on pairwise distance to ensure varied data.
-- 📈 **Density-Weighted Uncertainty Sampling**: A combination of density-based selection and uncertainty.
+- 📈 **Density-Weighted Uncertainty Sampling**: Combines density-based selection and uncertainty for improved sampling efficiency.
-- 🤖 **Query by Committee (QBC)**: Uses multiple models to select samples with the highest disagreement.
+- 🤖 **Query by Committee (QBC)**: Utilizes multiple models to select samples with the highest disagreement, promoting diverse learning.
-- ⚠️ **Risk-Based Sampling**: Weights features by correlation to label interest to enhance sampling efficiency.
+- ⚠️ **Risk-Based Sampling**: Weights features by correlation to label interest to enhance sampling efficiency in specific tasks.
-- 🎰 **Multi-Armed Bandit (MAB) Strategy**: Uses a multi-armed bandit approach to dynamically select the best sampling method.
+- 🎰 **Multi-Armed Bandit (MAB) Strategy**: Dynamically selects the best sampling method using bandit algorithms, optimizing for robust performance.

+### 2. 🌟 Adaptive Sampling
+- Dynamically adapts the sampling process using **MAB-based strategies**, ensuring consistent and effective performance across a variety of datasets.
+Balances exploration and exploitation to maximize learning impact per label.

+### 3. 💡 Diverse Strategies
+- Offers a range of standard methods like **uncertainty sampling**, **margin sampling**, and **diversity sampling**, alongside advanced pipelines such as **Vanilla-MAB** and **Long Short-Term MAB (LST-MAB)** for sophisticated active learning needs.

-### 2. 📊 Custom Visualization Tools
+### 4. 📊 Comprehensive Visualization
-The **visualizations.py** script provides functions to visualize the performance of the active learning strategies:
+- Provides detailed analysis tools for visualizing and comparing sampling strategies, including:

-- 📈 **Accuracy Plots**: Track accuracy improvement across iterations.
+  - 📈 **Accuracy Plots**: Track accuracy trends across iterations.
-- 📊 **Comparison Charts**: Compare scores of different sampling methods on various datasets.
+  - 📊 **Comparison Charts**: Highlight the performance of different sampling strategies.

-You can generate plots using functions like `generate_plot()` and `plot_all_datasets_results()` to visualize and compare different sampling methods.
+  - 🗂 **Bar and Box Plots**: Display accuracy improvements and variability for in-depth analysis.

+These features make the project a versatile and powerful framework for evaluating and enhancing active learning processes.
 ---

 ## 📂 Files